Skip to content

 5. This self-reinforcing dynamic leads to an emergent “reflection” or “verification” habit, purely to maximize pass/fail success rates.

-The result is raw but powerful reasoning.
+The result is unpolished reasoning.
 R1-Zero’s chain-of-thought can be verbose, or randomly peppered with partial code or pseudo-math if that was rewarded at some point.
-It’s not aligned for clarity or single-language output, but it is surprisingly accurate on tasks that can be automatically verified.
+It isn’t aligned for clarity or single-language output.
+It can still be strong on tasks that can be automatically verified.

 Group Relative Policy Optimization (GRPO): RL without the Giant Critic